enkidevs/curriculum/git/workflow/merges/merging-under-the-hood.md

 ### 3. Three-way merge

-Three-way merging is used when fast-forwarding is not applicable - when they diverge by too much. **Git** will combine the two histories of the merging branches into a new *snapshot* and then point to that new commit.
+Three-way merging is used when fast-forwarding is not applicable - when they diverge by too much. **Git** will combine the two histories of the merging branches into a new *snapshot*, and then point to that new commit.

 When both branches modify the same part of the same file, conflicts are explicitly revealed.